celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

 - The block is the genesis block and no previous valsets were defined.
 Then, a new valset will be stored referencing the validator set defined in genesis.
 - We're at an unbonding height and we need to update the valset not to end up with a valset containing validators that will cease to exist.
-- A significant power difference occured, i.e. the validator set changed significantly.
+- A significant power difference occurred, i.e. the validator set changed significantly.
 This is defined using the following:

 ```go
 significantPowerDiff = intCurrMembers.PowerDiff(*intLatestMembers) > 0.05